OpenSTREAM-solvers/openstream/docs/source/Packages/Solvers.rst

 Solvers
 =======

-The :mod:`Solvers` package defines the core solver modules and their associated superclasses.
+The :mod:`Solvers` package defines the **OpenSTREAM** core solver modules and their associated superclasses.
 Each solver is tailored to simulate specific regimes of one-dimensional, two-phase flow, with increasing levels of physical detail and complexity.

 Explore the available solver frameworks: